splondike/polipoid/README.md

 Building
 ========

 Polipoid acts as a thin wrapper around the 'Polipo' HTTP proxy.
-Also, the code is written in the Xtend programming language.
+The code is written in the Xtend programming language and is built using Maven.
 Consequently, to build it you will need in addition to the SDK:

-  - The Android NDK (or a polipo binary which will run on the Android system you're targeting)
+  - The Android NDK (or a polipo binary which will run on the Android system you're targeting).
-  - Some way of compiling Xtend to java, I used the Xtend eclipse plugin
+  - Maven installed and set up to use the Android Support Repository (see below).

 Build Polipo binary
 -------------------